hawaiisa/pfQuest-vanillaplus/README.md

 All honor goes to [Shagu](http://shagu.org/) for their amazing contributions to wow addons.

 ## Installation instructions
+1. Make sure you've got the official [pfQuest](https://github.com/shagu/pfQuest/) installed.
-1. Press the green "code" button -> Download ZIP
+2. Press the green "code" button -> Download ZIP
-2. Extract the pfQuest-vanillaplus from pfQuest-vanillaplus-main.zip into your client's AddOns folder alongside pfQuest.
+3. Extract pfQuest-vanillaplus from inside pfQuest-vanillaplus-main.zip into your client's AddOns folder alongside pfQuest.
 The folder structure should look something like this:
 ```
 wowfolder\
 └── Interface\